javascripteverywhere/site/README.md

 **This is the source code for the [jseverywhere.io](https://www.jseverywhere.io) website.
 If you are looking for the book's code examples, visit [github.com/javascripteverywhere](https://github.com/javascripteverywhere).**

+This project was developed quickly and is not intended as an example for building sites with Gatsby. 😰

 ## Getting Started